jonnations/public_cv/README.md

-# Jonathan A. Nations
 ## **Work in progress from a [ Helpful Template](https://workwithcarolyn.com/blog/digital-cv-guide)**

-202
-_National Science Foundation Postdoctoral Scholar based a the University of Chicago and the Field Museum of Natural History_ <br>
+#### _National Science Foundation Postdoctoral Scholar based a the University of Chicago and the Field Museum of Natural History_ <br>

 [Email](mailto:jonnatiions@gmail.com) / [Website](https://jonnynations.com/) / [GitHub](https://github.com/jonnations/)